Paul Christman: Death

-Christman died at age 51 in 1970 in Lake Forest, Illinois, from a heart attack.
+Christman died three days shy of his 52nd birthday in 1970 in Lake Forest, Illinois, from a heart attack.
 He had a history of heart trouble and was admitted to the hospital, where he died less than two days later.
 Christman was buried at All Saints Cemetery in Des Plaines, and was survived by his wife Inez and three adult children.